facebook/watchman/README.markdown

 filesystem to become current.
 Watchman decides that the view is current by creating a cookie file and waiting to observe the notification that it is present.
-If the cookie is not observed within the sync_timeout period then the query invocation will error out with a sychronization error message.
+If the cookie is not observed within the sync_timeout period then the query invocation will error out with a synchronization error message.

 If your synchronization requirements differ from the default, you may pass in your desired timeout when you construct your query; it must be an integer value